cdapio/cdap/cdap-docs/faqs/source/general.rst

 I have a Hadoop cluster in my data center, can I run CDAP that uses my Hadoop cluster?
 --------------------------------------------------------------------------------------
 Yes.
 You can install CDAP on your Hadoop cluster.
-See :ref:`install`.
+See the :ref:`Installation procedure <install>`.

 What Hadoop distributions can CDAP run on?
 ------------------------------------------